The Concept of Identity

-September is World Alzheimer’s Month, and today we’re honoring it by looking at the concept of identity and what this means to people living with a Dementia.
+September is World Alzheimer’s Month, and today we’re honouring it by looking at the concept of identity and what this means to people living with a Dementia.

 Developmental psychologist, Erik Erikson describes personal identity as ‘the characteristics that establish who people are and where they are going.’
 When an individual is diagnosed with a Dementia, they find their path in life disrupted.
 Where are they going now?
 What will they do?